 - The implied Back Story of Stabby in Basic Instructions.

-- In Girl Genius, Anevka Sturmvoraus shoots her father in the back; she never shows the slightest regret, but then, it's his fault that she's a Brain In A Jar controlling a robot body.
+- In Girl Genius, Anevka Sturmvoraus fatally electrocutes her father; she never shows the slightest regret, but then, it's his fault that she's a Brain in a Jar controlling a robot body.
 Or rather, a robot that only thinks she's the real Anevka, but she doesn't know that.
 The second novelization strongly implies that she killed her mother as well, though it doesn't give any context.

 - Homestuck: "Au revoir, Spidermom" in this case crossed with Mercy Kill since she was clearly in agony.